krakend/krakend-documentation/features/parameter-forwarding.md

   documentation:
     parent: features
 ---
 KrakenD always **alleviates backends** avoiding to pollute them with everything coming from the clients.
-By default **no parameters sent by clients are forwarded to backends** and if needed they will require an explicit declaration in the configuration file.
+By default, **no parameters sent by clients are forwarded to backends** and if needed they will require an explicit declaration in the configuration file.

 The parameter forwarding refers to: